zenecture/neuroflow/README.md

 Seeing code examples is a good way to get started.
 You may have a look at the playground for some inspiration.

-If you want to use neural nets in your project, you can expect a journey full of experiments.
+If you want to use neural nets in your project, you can expect a journey full of fun and experiments.

-Never forget, each challenge is unique.

 # Construction of a Net